 The conflict between the Capulets and Montagues foreshadows the deaths of Mercutio and Tybalt.

-W. W. Jacobs’s “The Monkey’s Paw” is a short story filled with foreshadowing that has been adapted in many other forms of media since its publication in 1902.
+W. W. Jacobs’ “The Monkey’s Paw” is a short story filled with foreshadowing.
+It has been adapted in many other forms of media since its publication in 1902.

 Examples of foreshadowing in “The Monkey’s Paw” include:

 Sergeant-Major Morris foreshadows the danger the paw can cause when he notes how the second man used his third wish to wish for death.

 Sergeant-Major Morris directly foreshadows Mr. White’s inevitable danger when he explicitly warns him three times to leave the paw alone after Mr. White retrieves it from the fire.

 Herbert’s vision of seeing the monkey face in the fire foreshadows the power and evil of the paw.

 Yes!
 Foreshadowing is a powerful literary device that can not only make stories highly engaging, but can also entice a reader to re-read each scene to find all of the hints they missed the first time.